-But pay attention to draw the longbow, you want to keep your spam score as low as possible.
-So avoid excessive use of the term “FREE” in the subject of your emails or uppercase words.
+But pay attention to drawing the longbow, you want to keep your spam score as low as possible.
+So avoid excessive use of the term “FREE” in the subject of your emails or in uppercase words.

 Now, to improve your spam score, visit this list of terms by SpamAssassin and be sure to not use them in your email marketing campaigns.

 Remember to run A/B tests.
-In some cases, the “free shipping” offer can be much more attractive to a percentage discount on the product purchased.
+In some cases, the “free shipping” offer can be much more attractive than a percentage discount on the product purchased.

 For some customers, however, saving just a few dollars can make a difference!